Connection between $GW$ and Extended Coupled Cluster: Numerical results

 A direct comparison between the present results and previously proposed vertex corrections for molecular IPs is challenging.
-The available studies differ in several important aspects, including the molecular test sets considered, \cite{Vlcek_2019,Wen_2024,Bruneval_2025} the underlying mean-field starting points, \cite{Ren_2015} as well as the basis sets and other numerical settings employed. \cite{Maggio_2017b,Vlcek_2019} Even qualitative trends are difficult to establish: while some vertex-corrected schemes systematically decrease IPs, \cite{Maggio_2016,Vlcek_2019,Forster_2025} others lead to an overall increase. \cite{Ren_2015,Wen_2024} Consequently, it is not straightforward to provide a definitive assessment of the present vertex corrections relative to alternative approaches.
+The available studies differ in several important aspects, including the molecular test sets considered, \cite{Vlcek_2019,Wen_2024,Bruneval_2025} the underlying mean-field starting points, \cite{Ren_2015} as well as the basis sets and other numerical settings employed. \cite{Maggio_2017b,Vlcek_2019} Even qualitative trends are difficult to establish: while some vertex-corrected schemes systematically decrease IPs, \cite{Maggio_2016,Vlcek_2019,Forster_2025} others lead to an overall increase. \cite{Ren_2015,Wen_2024} Recent evidence suggests that inclusion of vertex corrections only in $P$ tends to reduce the quasiparticle gap and lower the IPs, whereas the inclusion of vertex corrections only in $\Sigma$ tends to increase both the gap and the IPs. \cite{Cunningham_2018,Bruneval_2024,Forster_2024,Forster_2025,Cunningham_2023} Achieving systematic improvements appears to require incorporating vertex corrections in both $P$ and $\Sigma$. \cite{Forster_2024,Forster_2025} Consequently, it is not straightforward to provide a definitive assessment of the present vertex corrections relative to alternative approaches.
 Nevertheless, we emphasize that the vertex corrections introduced here lead to a clear and significant improvement in the description of principal IPs.

 \begin{squeezetable}

 \end{squeezetable}